davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 The equalizer makes it possible to increase or decrease some frequencies, from -15 to 15 dB.
 It is possible to listen to the effect with the option :guilabel:`preview` enabled and then definitely apply the effect by pressing the :guilabel:`Apply` button.
-Pressing :guilabel:`reset` resets all the buttons to 0 dB (but does not remove the effect on the sound: for that use the :guilabel:`undo` button in the [toolbar](manual/soundfont-editor/toolbar.md#doc_edit)).
+Pressing :guilabel:`reset` resets all the buttons to 0 dB (but does not remove the effect on the sound: for that use the :guilabel:`undo` button in the [toolbar][toolbar-edit]).

-Any change on a stereo sample may be automatically applied on the linked sample if the option is checked in the [preferences](manual/settings.md#doc_general).
+Any change on a stereo sample may be automatically applied on the linked sample if the option is checked in the [preferences][settings-general].

 ## Player {#doc_player}